-Illinois RN to BSN Programs - Information + Rankings for 2020
+Best RN to BSN Programs in Illinois (Online & Campus) – 2021 Rankings

 If you are a registered nurse in Illinois who is interested in furthering your education, you have many options available to you.
 An RN to BSN program is a great choice if want to transfer the credits you earned during your ADN program and earn a BSN degree in about two years.
 With a BSN degree, you could earn a higher salary, be more competitive in the workforce, and even work in a more specialized field if you so choose.
 Dozens of colleges and universities offer this bridge program on campus or online, and some offer hybrid programs that combine both.
 Here, we have ranked 29 accredited RN to BSN programs in Illinois based on factors like NCLEX-RN pass rates, student-to-faculty ratios, faculty ratings, prices, graduation rates, and more to bring you the following list of the top 10.